rbisdorff/Digraph3/docSphinx/tutorial.rst

 Best office site choice for an SME?
 ...................................

-A SME, specialized in printing an copy services, has to move into new offices, and its CEO has gathered seven potential office sites:
+A SME, specialized in printing an copy services, has to move into new offices, and its CEO has gathered seven **potential office sites**:

   ====================== ==== ==================================================
    address                ID   Comment
   ====================== ==== ==================================================
-   Avenue de la liberté   A    High standing city centre Bonnevoie              B    Industrial environment Cessange               C    Residential suburb location Dommeldange            D    Industrial suburb environment
+   Avenue de la liberté   A    High standing city center Bonnevoie              B    Industrial environment Cessange               C    Residential suburb location Dommeldange            D    Industrial suburb environment